 The old swimming pool and existing Multi Use Games Area (MUGA) site at Filwood Broadway (opposite Filwood Library) is intended to be a housing-led development site.
 To replace the existing MUGA, a new MUGA is planned for Filwood Playing Fields.

-The council is working with Bristol City Robins Foundation to deliver a publicly accessible MUGA on the site.
+The council has worked with Bristol City Robins Foundation to incorporate a publicly accessible MUGA on the site.

 Next Steps

-A Public Art programme led by Knowle West Media Centre, with support from the council's Arts Development Team, will deliver a series of events and public art projects at Filwood Broadway high street.
+A Public Art programme led by Knowle West Media Centre, with support from the council's Arts Development Team took place in 2025.
+The appointed artist in residency team, Linzy Na Nakorn and Rachel Clerke delivered a year-long residency holding a series of events and public art projects at Filwood Broadway high street.

-The pair will be in residence in the empty shop at 8 Filwood Broadway creating opportunities for the community to connect socially, to share stories and create in this space.
-Alongside this, the team will be documenting local conversations through their fortnightly community-led podcast, Writ Large, and holding events and pop-ups.
+The pair were in residence in the empty shop at 8 Filwood Broadway creating opportunities for the community to connect socially, to share stories and create.
+View the Filwood In Motion Archive to find information, photos, video and audio documenting the artworks and events created by the artist and community members.

 The Filwood Communications and Engagement Strategy outlines the principles that will be followed across all comms and engagement activities conducted by the council, Delivery Teams and Community Partner organisations throughout the delivery of regeneration projects in Filwood.